-Use the core values for the organization(s) you work for, why they were chosen, and how they will manifest in your interactions with prospects.
-For example, HubSpot’s values are: humility, empathy, adaptability, remarkableness, and transparency.
+Use the core values for the organization(s) you work for, why you chose them, and how they will manifest in your interactions with prospects.
+For example, HubSpot’s values are humility, empathy, adaptability, remarkableness, and transparency.

 If your organization doesn’t have clear core values defined, feel free to come up with your own that will serve as your modus operandi.
-Three to five values is the sweet spot.
+Three to five values are what you want to have.

 This section will include:

-- Pricing model: How much does each product or service cost for prospects, how much commission do you make for each sale, and what parameters do you have for discounts or special deals?
+- Pricing model - How much does each product or service cost prospects, how much commission do you make for each sale, and what parameters do you have for discounts or special deals?

 Outline this information in an easy-to-scan table.